ujjwal-27/MIUPractice/README.md

 The questions were gathered from different sources: MIU official website and GitHub.

-The primary programming language I used for solving these questions is Java.
+The primary programming language used for solving these questions is Java.

+#HappyCoding